ruven/iipmooviewer/README.md

 Protocols
 ---------
-IIPMooViewer supports the IIP, Zoomify, Deepzoom and Djatoka protocols.
+IIPMooViewer supports the IIP, Zoomify, Deepzoom, Djatoka and IIIF protocols.
 By default it will use IIP, but to use, for example Zoomify, first include the protocol after the other javascript includes as this is not included by default:

 <pre>
   &lt;script type="text/javascript" src="src/protocols/zoomify.js"&gt;&lt;/script&gt;